LGBTQ rights in East Germany: Notable figures

 Rudolf Klimmer was a notable gay figure amongst the GDR community, practicing as a psychologist and sexologist as well as a gay activist.
 After the war he joined the SED and was a prominent figure in pushing for the removal of Paragraph 175.

 Eduard Stapel was another prominent figure, a theologian and leader of the Lesbian and Gay Church movement.
 In 1982 he founded the Homosexuality Working Group with Christian Pulz and Matthias Kittlitz in the Evangelical Student Centre in Leipzig.
 He continued to advocate for the queer community within the ecclesiastical sphere, and outside of it.
 The Stasi saw him as the main organiser of the gay rights movement in the GDR and its many groups and organisations that were removed from formal state institutions.
 In April 1994 Stapel was interviewed by gay history researcher Kurt Stapel, who published a transcript in his 1994 book Schwuler Osten.

 Charlotte von Mahlsdorf was East Germany's best-known trans woman.
 She lived outside Berlin in an estate, which she converted into a local Gründerzeit museum.
 There, she hosted informal queer gatherings, which were eventually shut down by the Stasi.

+Rita Thomas owned a dog grooming salon, and used it as a base to host gatherings of LGBTQ people after the construction of the Berlin Wall in 1961, which prevented access to gay bars in West Berlin.